Banbury and Cheltenham Direct Railway: Proposed extension to Cheltenham

-The Bourton-on-the-Water company now submitted to Parliament proposals to extend their line to Cheltenham.
-On 25 July 1864 this scheme was authorised, although only as far as Andoversford, from where the East Gloucestershire Railway was to build into Cheltenham, the Bourton company receiving running powers over that line.
+The Bourton-on-the-Water Railway Company now submitted to Parliament proposals to extend their line to Cheltenham.
+On 25 July 1864 this scheme was authorised by an act of Parliament, the Bourton-on-the-Water Railway (Extension to Cheltenham) Act 1864 (27 & 28 Vict. c. ccx), although only as far as Andoversford, from where the East Gloucestershire Railway was to build into Cheltenham, the Bourton company receiving running powers over that line.
 The East Gloucestershire company started construction but the failure of the banking firm of Overend, Gurney and Company in 1866 brought the financing of all railway schemes to an end for a while as money became impossible to get.
 The authorising act for the Bourton company's extension included a £50 daily penalty for failure to complete the line, and inability to raise finance was specifically excluded as an excuse.

-In haste therefore, and not without controversy, the Bourton Company applied to Parliament for abandonment of the Cheltenham extension scheme, and this was obtained on 12 August 1867.
+In haste therefore, and not without controversy, the Bourton company applied to Parliament for abandonment of the Cheltenham extension scheme, and the Bourton on the Water Railway (Extension to Cheltenham) Abandonment Act 1867 (30 & 31 Vict. c. cxciii) was obtained on 12 August 1867.
 The Bourton company therefore simply operated a small branch line from the OW&WR main line, by now part of the Great Western Railway.
-Transfer of the Bourton undertaking to the GWR seemed sensible, and a provisional agreement to that effect was reached in 1870, an authorising Act being obtained in 1870.
+Transfer of the Bourton undertaking to the GWR seemed sensible, and a provisional agreement to that effect was reached in 1870, the Great Western Railway Act 1870 (33 & 34 Vict. c. cxl) being obtained to confirm it.
 Issues of liabilities due to the abandonment of the Cheltenham extension worried the GWR, and delayed the finalising of the transfer, and it was not until 1 February 1874 that the arrangement was formally effective.